-To address the aforementioned issues, a nonlinear control method that integrates passive theory and fixed switching frequency MPC named FSF-PBMPC is proposed in this paper.
-Firstly, the Euler-Lagrange model of the Boost converter is established.
+To address the aforementioned issues, a nonlinear control method that integrates passive theory and fixed switching frequency MPC, named FSF-PBMPC, is proposed in this paper.
+Firstly, the Euler-Lagrange model of the boost converter is established.
 Secondly, MPC exports the duty cycle signal.
 Finally, the PBC output voltage is incorporated into the cost function of the FCS-MPC with fixed switching frequency.
 The system's dynamic response speed is enhanced by eliminating the necessity for additional control loops, while its immunity to external parameter changes is also improved.
-This paper uses the Boost converter as a model, and the simulation results verify the validity of the method.
+This paper uses the boost converter as a model, and the simulation results verify the validity of the method.

-This paper's organizations are shown as follows.
-In section II, the mathematical model of the Boost converter is presented.
-In section III, the model of the FSF-PBMPC is proposed, it introduces PBC output voltage to the MPC with a fixed switching frequency.
-In section IV, the simulation results are analyzed.
-Finally, the conclusions of this strategy are analyzed in section V.
+This paper is organized as follows.
+In Section 2, the mathematical model of the boost converter is presented.
+In Section 3, the model of the FSF-PBMPC is proposed, and it introduces PBC output voltage to the MPC with a fixed switching frequency.
+In Section 4, the simulation results are analyzed.
+Finally, the conclusions of this strategy are analyzed in Section 5.